A FEW WORDS ABOUT DOUG . . .

 THE SISTERS OF THE HOLY NAMES OF JESUS AND MARY

-A SIMPLE THANK YOU ~ You never know what ripple effect the smallest gesture can create.
+A SIMPLE THANK YOU You never know what ripple effect the smallest gesture can create.
 A simple thank you note to high school principal brought a host of unexpected gifts my way.
-It's been over six decades since I graduated from Holy Names Academy, but the happy memories of school days, class reunions and other celebrations are still fresh.
+It's been 5+ decades since I graduated from Holy Names Academy, but the happy memories of school days, class reunions, and other celebrations are still fresh.

-A LITTLE HISTORY ~ When Gonzaga Prep began accepting women students, Holy Names Academy and Marycliff (South Hill all-girls Catholic high school) just coudln't compete with Prep's co-ed platform.
+A LITTLE HISTORY When Gonzaga Prep began accepting women students, Holy Names Academy and Marycliff (South Hill all-girls Catholic high school) just coudln't compete with Prep's co-ed platform.
 Declining enrollment caused the Academy to close Iin 1975.
-After over a decade of neglect, local deveoper Harry (Hank) A. Green created an upscale retirement center from the school, all while retaining much of its original architectural details.
-Recently, the Academy building was purchased by a Salt Lake City company committed to accomplishing a great deal more restoration work on the historic structure.
+After over a decade of neglect, local deveoper Harry (Hank) A. Green created an upscale retirement center from the structure, retaining much of its original architectural details.
+A while back, the Academy building was purchased by a Salt Lake City company committed to accomplishing a great deal more restoration work on the historic structure.
 Highlight ~ When the old Marycliff Music Hall (F. Lewis Clark House) and its South Hill campus closed, it was converted into upscale office space, adopting it old name of "Undercliff."

-AN UNEXPECTED HONOR ~ In Spring 2001 as mentioned above, I sent a thank you note to retired principal Sister Eileen Rose at the Spokane convent.
-I heard from Communications Coordinator Becky Sullivan and the Director of Development Sister Celine Steinberger, asking if they could feature my school portrait (left) in a future publication devoted to creative alumni.
-My artwork of HNA was chosen as cover art the for the SNJM Washington Partners in Miission Magazine ~ a HUGE honor!
+AN UNEXPECTED HONOR In Spring 2001 as mentioned above, I sent a thank you note to retired principal Sister Eileen Rose at the Spokane convent.
+I heard from Communications Coordinator Becky Sullivan and the Director of Development Sister Celine Steinberger, asking if they could use my school portrait (left) in a publication devoted to creative alumni.
+My artwork of HNA was chosen as cover art the for the SNJM Washington Partners in Miission Magazine ~ such an honor!

-FOUR SEASONS OF HOLY NAMES ~ In Summer 2013, I donated four different portraits of Holy Names settings in the Pacific NW Province (Washington, Idaho and Oregon) to commemorate the 125th anniversary of the order's arrival to the region.
-These four pieces still hang on the walls of their regional offices on the South Hill ~ remarkably just two blocks from Doug and my home here on Moran Prairie.
+FOUR SEASONS OF HOLY NAMES In Summer 2013, I donated four different portraits of Holy Names settings in the Pacific NW Province (Washington, Idaho and Oregon) to commemorate the 125th anniversary of the order's arrival to the region.
+These four pieces still hang on the walls of their regional offices on the South Hill ~ remarkably a couple blocks from my home here on Moran Prairie.

-Highlight ~ John Stockton, retired Utah Jazz basketball star, grew up across Superior Street from Holy Names Academy.
-His son recently headed up Spokane's famous "Hoopfest" event.
+Highlight John Stockton, retired Utah Jazz basketball star, grew up across Superior Street from Holy Names Academy.
+His son recently began headed up Spokane's famous "Hoopfest" event.

 OVERVIEW OF THE FOUR HOLY NAMES PAINTINGS